 Full-time employees may enroll at any time after their initial eligibility period (60 days after first becoming eligible) by showing proof of insurability.
 Employees not already enrolled in LTD insurance may want to consider enrolling now.

-- The two-step process to enroll and all necessary forms are at the Benefits Change Connection.
+- The two-step process to enroll and all necessary forms are at the Life Events and Benefits Changes.

 Indiana University's Long Term Disability Plan is an income replacement plan for covered employees who become disabled due to an illness or accident.

 - With claim approval, pays a regular income when an enrolled employee is disabled.

 - Replaces up to 60 percent of salary, to a maximum of $10,000 per month, less Social Security, Worker's Compensation, income, or similar benefits from other sources.

 - Pays benefits as long as total disability continues, until age 65 (or to a later age if disability occurs after age 60).